-The owners of this attractive property in Cambridge initially got in touch with us in the summer of 2020 with a range of enquiries concerning their window units.
-Like many, they had been advised to go for a complete overhaul of the windows as a solution to their deteriorated condition.
+The owners of this attractive property with original Victorian sash windows in Cambridge initially contacted us in the summer of 2020 with a range of enquiries concerning their window units.
+Like many, they had been advised to go for a complete overhaul of the single-glazed windows as a solution to their deteriorated condition and energy inefficiency.

-However, hearing about our sash windows repair service provision they wanted to get more information about what other approaches might be available to them.
-Walking them through our restoration options, they decided to go for the sash windows retrofit double glazing which comes together with sash window draught proofing, restoration and redecoration.
+However, hearing about our sash windows repair service, they wanted to get more information about what other approaches might be available.
+Walking them through our restoration options, they decided to go for the sash windows double glazing retrofit which comes together with sash window draught-proofing, restoration and redecoration.

 We did one trial room of the house initially.
-This way they could decide whether to carry out work on all windows after living with the results of this trial room for a period.
+This approach allows consumers to determine whether or not to perform work on all windows after living with the outcomes of this test over cold months.

 With frames prepared and vacuum double glazing installed into frames, we reinstall the sashes into the frames.
 We then thoroughly protect all areas ahead of sash window painting.
 Units are sprayed with our premium imported paints, after which all protection is removed and the window restoration job is complete.

 Inside of window faces with protection ahead of paint application

 Exterior view of windows with protection during paint application

 After a test period where the clients could compare the thermal effects of the work in this new room to the rest of the house, they called us back in to complete a half portion of all the property’s windows with the same work process as above.
 This was carried out successfully along with additional restoration and repainting work on the property’s gable.

 Work above on the gable area, including lamination with Tricoya